nikhar-tale/MyNews/README.md

 - **Error Handling**: Implements error handling for API and Firebase interactions.
 - **State Management**: Utilizes Provider for state management.
 - **MVVM Architecture**: The app follows the MVVM (Model-View-ViewModel) architecture for organized code structure and separation of concerns.
+- **Custom Font**: Uses the "Poppins" font from Google Fonts for a clean and modern look.

 ## Project Structure